homekube/homekube/docs/workload-testing.md

 #### Providing testloads

 We provide 2 testloads one for each of the configured endpoints.
-Open two local terminals and execute
+Open two **local terminals** and execute
 ```bash
 while true; do curl -X GET 192.168.1.200/?wait=10ms -H 'host: who-am-i.info'; done
 ```
-We are requesting the `who-am-i.info` host with with a given latency of ~10ms In the other terminal execute the request for host `who-am-i.org` with a latency of ~100ms.
+We are requesting the `who-am-i.info` host with with a given latency of ~10ms.
+In the other terminal execute the request for host `who-am-i.org` with a latency of ~100ms.

 ```bash